Murray’s Night Club

 Murray’s Night Club in Beak Street, London was opened in late 1913 by Jack Mays, an American and Ernest A. Cordell, an Englishman.
 It was part of the cabaret boom inspired by the tango craze that had been sweeping Europe and the USA and emerged at the same time as other venues such as the 400 Club the Lotus and slightly later the Cosmopolitan, the Tabarin, Macfarlane’s and The Cave of the Golden Calf.

-Not much is known about Jack Mays other than he came from Chicago and had been involved in the nightclub business there but why he moved to London is anyone’s guess.
+Not much is known about Jack Mays other than he came from Chicago, was originally Gerald Walter and that he had been involved in the nightclub business there but why he moved to London is anyone’s guess.
 Although he became an influential figure in London nightlife, he seemingly kept himself to himself.
 For some he was unpalatable.
 He was described by one person as ‘a very bad fellow’ and ‘for vice or money or both he induces girls to smoke opium in some foul place.
 He….. does a good deal of harm.’
 To others he was a godsend, a pioneer of night-time entertainment in London, ‘a restless genius’ and ‘a popular and amusing character.’

 Murray’s club stood on the site of the old Blanchard’s restaurant, formerly a famous coaching house constructed in the 1860s or early 70s.
 The entrance on Beak Street described as having a ‘severe frontage reminiscent of a bank or an office’ opened onto a hall out of which was a restaurant and thereafter a stairway led down to the main ballroom and dance floor below.
 This was a vast impressive room with a high ceiling; large chandeliers and the walls featured wood panels up half the walls.
 On one side was the dance area and on the other pillars to one side interspersed with tables and chairs.
 There was a great kitchen that catered for in excess of 400 diners, and behind the stage where the band played were dressing rooms for the entertainers.